EberlyODL/phys010sjv11/particle_in_a_box.md

 ## Finding the Electron in the Box

 The different wavefunctions of the electrons contain a lot of information.
-By taking the square of the wave, by squaring the amplitude at each point, we get information as to where the electron will most probably be found or not.
+By taking the square of the wave, i.e. by squaring the amplitude at each point, we get information as to where the electron will most probably be found or not.

 Each standing wave has nodes where the amplitude is always zero.
 At those points, the electron will never be found.
-For example, an electron in the third state \(E_3\) will never be in the walls but also at two spots in the middle (see Fig. "The First 3 States").
+For example, an electron in the third state $E_3$ will never be in the walls but also at two spots in the middle (see Fig. "The First 3 States").

 [ciscode|rev=1|tool=elmsmedia|item=2620|entity_type=node|render=display_mode|display_mode=image]